CALL NOW

 • Witness statements: Any statements from those who were present at the time of the auto accident

-Geico Insurance Coverage And How It Affects Lawsuits
+Geico Insurance Coverage and How It Affects Lawsuits

 There are different types of insurance coverage a policyholder can have with Geico.
 The type of coverage you or the at-fault party has can impact the outcome of the lawsuit.